Andrew-Mackay/WebScienceCoursework/README.md

 ### 2_histograms.py:
 Open the file and on line 7 modify the names of collections and start/end times to matched desired data.
-The default will run on the sample data.
+The default will run on the sample data (`INSERT CODE HERE`).
 The graphs will be saved in /barcharts/name_of_collection.svg.

 An example input would be:
 ```
 collections = {